cmark0v/enviscerate/README.md

 HOME = env('/this/dir')
 ```

-Will set the value of HOME with the following precedence
+Will set the value of HOME to the first available value with the following priority:

 1. env var ``$HOME``
 2. .env file supplied value